 REFERENCES

-All work and materials shall conform to all applicable federal, state and local codes and regulations governing the installation.
+All work and materials shall conform to all applicable federal, state, and local codes and regulations governing the installation.
 If there is a conflict between the referenced standards, federal, state or local codes, and this specification, it is the bidder’s responsibility to immediately bring the conflict to the attention of the engineer for resolution.
 National standards shall prevail unless local codes are more stringent.
 The equipment and installation shall comply with the current provisions of the following codes and standards.

 American National Standards Institute (ANSI):